 - white soap base of your choice like the donkey milk version shown here, shea butter or goat’s milk (the donkey milk soap lathers beautifully and is gentle for use on your face)

-- activated charcoal caps or activated charcoal powder (the powder is easier to work in this case)
+- activated charcoal caps or activated charcoal powder (the powder is easier to work with)

 - silicone soap molds or a long narrow bread loaf pan lined with wax paper

 - tempered glass bowls- I keep a pyrex bowls from the thrift shop on hand for this – you’ll only need one bowl if you are making your soap all one color